MallikaJayaraman/tidydataproject/README.md

 3. Each type of observational unit forms a table

 Initially, in creating my tidy data set, I was concerned that the X, Y, and Z axis data collected for several variables should be stored in their own column as an axis variable.
 However, after some consideration, I concluded that this did not make sense for the following reasons:
--not all variables have an X, Y, and Z axis measurement, and therefore this column would be unpopulated for a number of variables
+- not all variables have an X, Y, and Z axis measurement, and therefore this column would be unpopulated for a number of variables
--this would make the data more difficult to analyze, as the mean of movement in the X, Y, and Z directions should be calculated individually
+- this would make the data more difficult to analyze, as the mean of movement in the X, Y, and Z directions should be calculated individually
 - X, Y, and Z measurements are distinct variables and not a categorical descriptor of a subset of subjects (the way different treatment groups would be).

 To summarize by data, I used the group_by and summarize_all functions from the dplyr package.
 I grouped my dataset by the subject_id and activity variables and then calculated the mean of the remaining variables.
 This generated my final tidy data product.